Today we are covering LEGO Sorting Ideas. There are quite a few different ways to sort LEGO and even more variations when you combine those ways.

 Sort by element so that all 2X2s are together, all wheels are together, all plates are together and so on.

 Personal Experience: We did this and I thought it was great!
+It is hands-down my favorite LEGO sorting idea ever.
 It was so easy to find what I was looking for when we were building.
 If he asked me where a piece was–zip!
-I had it.
+I handed it to him fast.

 Yikes!!!
 It was tough to watch him dump the pieces back into a bin after all the time we spent sorting.
 However, they are his LEGO and he has his own way of doing things.
 What works well for him, ahem, is not always what works well for me.